Seller Payouts

 }

-We can see from the above that only one Vendor/Seller is associated with this Payout, and they have yet to be Paid.
-As mentioned already, you may have multiple Vendors in a Payout if unlike in this example, multiple Seller Orders have been marked as “READY_FOR_PAYOUT
+We can see from the above that only one Seller is associated with this Payout, and they have yet to be Paid.
+As mentioned already, you may have multiple Sellers in a Payout if unlike in this example, multiple Seller Orders have been marked as “READY_FOR_PAYOUT

 ”.